AI ALIGNMENT FORUM

 EDIT: I'll try to add interventions below as I come across them over time.

 • (6/25/2025) Distillation.
 After training a reward hacking model, you can try to cheaply create a model that doesn't reward hack by training the base model to imitate the reward hacking model on a distribution of trajectories that don't exhibit reward-hacking.
 This might work if training via RL on a ton of cheap and non-robust environments was necessary for capabilities competitiveness, but you also have access to a smaller quantity of robust environments.
 Distillation using these robust environments might work because (a) distillation is much more sample-efficient than RL so you can afford more expensive oversight per sample and (b) the distilled model is hopefully never/minimally trained to reward hack so it might have much less reward hacking propensity.
-However, on point (b), emergent misalignment results suggest there might be some transfer of reward hacking propensities to the student.
+However, on point (b), subliminal learning results suggest there might be some transfer of reward hacking propensities from the teacher to the student, particularly when they share the same base model.